Import

 Help button

-As the Modal is very often used in combination with other components and often as an enhancement of contextual content, it comes with a trigger button (HelpButton) with a question mark icon by default.
-You can for sure disable that behavior by using omitTriggerButton={true}.
+Since Modal is often used with other components and frequently enhances contextual content, it includes a trigger button (HelpButton) with a question mark icon by default.
+You can disable this behavior with omitTriggerButton={true}.

 You can also use the broadly available suffix property, like so: